 Infection Prevention: COVID-19 and beyond

-While at Beloit, Larkin Miers, ’17 intended to enter a career in nursing, but after learning about the responsibilities of an Infection Preventionist, she was hooked.
-After graduating from Beloit with a major in biochemistry and a minor in Health & Society, Larkin earned her masters degree in Infection Prevention and Epidemiology.
+While at Beloit, Larkin Miers’17 intended to enter a career in nursing, but after learning about the responsibilities of an infection preventionist, she was hooked.
+After graduating from Beloit with a major in biochemistry and a minor in health & society, Larkin earned a masters degree in infection prevention and epidemiology.

-Currently working as an Infection Preventionist at a hospital in Portland, Oregon, Larkin says she is a “subject matter expert” when it comes to preventing the spread of infectious diseases within the healthcare setting.
-Her initial interests were prevention of bacterial infections and antimicrobial stewardship, inspired by her undergraduate research work with Prof. Kristin Labby in the areas of drug discovery and antibiotic resistance.
+Currently working as an infection preventionist at a hospital in Portland, Oregon, Larkin says she is a “subject matter expert” when it comes to preventing the spread of infectious diseases within the healthcare setting.
+Her initial interests were prevention of bacterial infections and antimicrobial stewardship, inspired by her undergraduate research work with Beloit College biochemistry faculty member Kristin Labby in the areas of drug discovery and antibiotic resistance.
 Recently, however, her work has been dominated by COVID-19 prevention and precautions.
 In her current job, she advises healthcare workers in all roles within the hospital regarding proper infection prevention standards.
-Her recommendations and working knowledge come from close collaboration with experts in infection prevention including infectious disease doctors and public health authorities.
+Her recommendations and working knowledge come from close collaboration with experts in infection prevention, including infectious disease doctors and public health authorities.

-Larkin says the broadly applicable skills she practiced during her liberal arts education prepared her for entry to the field of infection prevention, an area she didn’t even know about until after graduation.
-Larkin spoke directly to Beloit’s integrated learning outcomes (ILOs), effective communication, productive collaboration, creative problem solving, and intellectual agility, agreeing that her undergraduate courses provided many experiences for her to practice all of those skills, and that those skills are definitely required in her current work.
+Larkin says the broadly applicable skills she practiced during her liberal arts education prepared her for entry to her unexpected career infection prevention. the courses she took at Beloit gave her repeated opportunities to develop and practice Beloit’s integrated learning outcomes (effective communication, productive collaboration, creative problem solving, and intellectual agility), skills she exercises regularly in her current work.